 target groups, such as lawyers, judges, notaries and registrars.
 Since 2015 he is also a deputy judge at the district Court of Overijssel.

 Ms. Véronique Chauveau (France)

 Graduated in 1982 From LA SORBONNE PARIS law school and in 1984 at Paris Lawyers School ( EAB).
-Currently, she is one of the founding partners of CBBC law firm in Paris.
-She founded her own law firm in 1984 which merges with another in 2010, into CBBC.
-Head of a firm of 8 lawyers, family law and international family law, criminal law related to family law (child abduction mostly) and now founding partner with 2 partners including herself, firm of more than 20 persons including paralegal, practicing family law international family law, child abduction and criminal law related to family.
+Since 1984 she has been active in family law and international family law, criminal law related to family law (child abduction mostly).
+She founded her own law firm Véronique Chauveau & Associés in August 2016.
 Furthermore she also got three books published (Droit de la famille Le Seuil Publishers Paris France, Ruptures Autrement Publishers Paris and International family law, Jordan Publishing, part on French law).

 Mr. Francisco Javier Forcada Miranda (Spain)

 Is a senior judge at the Court of Appeal in Madrid and also Spain’s senior judge representative to the International Hague of Judges.
 Furthermore he advises the Spanish Ministry of Justice, is a member of the CDCJ Informal network to promote and support implementation of Child-friendly Justice Guidelines, Council of Europe, Spanish INCADAT correspondent, Member Permanent Bureau European Committee on Legal Co-operation (CDCJBU), Council of Europe, Spanish Representative appointed by Ministry of Justice to the Drafting Group on Parental Dispute Resolution (CDCJ-GT-RCP), Council of Europe.